 Roasted and crushed peanuts

 Roasting enhances the flavour of the peanuts.
 Hence, to roast add few peanuts to pan.
 Stir it frequently on a medium flame.
 Roast till light brown and allow it to cool.
 Take care that it does not burn.
-To crush them, add it to the grinder and grind till required texture is attained.
+To crush them, shell them and add it to the grinder and grind till required texture is attained.
 It could be finely or coarsely crushed.

-Roasted and salted peanuts
+Roasted and powdered peanuts

 Roasting enhances the flavour of the peanuts.
 Hence, to roast add few peanuts to pan.
 Stir it frequently on a medium flame.
 Roast till light brown and allow it to cool.
 Take care that it does not burn.
 Cool slightly and use as per the recipe or remove and discard the skin before using them.

 Shelled peanuts are generally available in prepackaged containers as well as bulk bins.
 Just as with any other food that you may purchase in the bulk section, make sure that the bins containing the peanuts are covered and that the store has a good product turnover so as to ensure the nuts' maximal freshness.
 Whether purchasing peanuts in bulk or in a packaged container, make sure that there is no evidence of moisture or insect damage.
 If it is possible to smell the peanuts, do so in order to ensure that they do not smell rancid or musty.

 Whole peanuts still in their shell are usually available in bags or in the bulk bins.
 If possible, pick up a peanut and shake it, looking for two signs of quality.
 First, it should feel heavy for its size.
 Secondly, it should not rattle since a rattling sound suggests that the peanut kernels have dried out.
 Additionally, the shells should be free from cracks, dark spots and insect damage.
-Culinary Uses

 " Sprinkle peanuts onto tossed salads.